 Plantar fasciitis and heel spurs are among the most common causes of heel pain.
-But no matter what’s causing your chronic heel discomfort, you can feel confident that Aaron Chokan, DPM, FACFAS, FACCWS, at Ohio Foot and Ankle Center in Canton, Uniontown, and Stow, has a solution.
+But no matter what’s causing your chronic heel discomfort, you can feel confident that Aaron Chokan, DPM, FACFAS, FACCWS, at Ohio Foot and Ankle Center in Canton, Uniontown, Stow, and Rittman, has a solution.
 If you have ongoing issues with heel pain or find that your pain is worse in the morning, book an evaluation today.
 You can conveniently schedule an appointment online or you can call the office nearest you today.

 Having sore, throbbing heels on a regular basis can interrupt your daily activities and lower your quality of life.